-Queen Elizabeth II, UK’s longest-serving monarch, dead at 96
+Queen Elizabeth II, UK’s longest-serving monarch, dies at 96

 Princess Margaret recalled asking her sister whether this meant that Elizabeth would one day be queen. ”‘Yes, I suppose it does,’” Margaret quoted Elizabeth as saying.
 “She didn’t mention it again.”

 Elizabeth was barely in her teens when Britain went to war with Germany in 1939.
-Elizabeth and Margaret spent most of it at Windsor Castle, spending many nights in an underground shelter as bombs fell.

-In 1945, eager to do something for the war effort, the heir to the throne joined the Auxiliary Territorial Service, where she enthusiastically learned how to drive and service heavy vehicles.
+Elizabeth and Margaret lived mostly at Windsor Castle, spending many nights in an underground shelter as bombs fell.
+Eager to do something for the war effort, the heir to the throne joined the Auxiliary Territorial Service in 1945, learning to drive and service heavy vehicles.

 On the night the war ended in Europe, May 8, 1945, she and Margaret mingled, unrecognized, with celebrating crowds in London.
-She later described it as “one of the most memorable nights of my life.”
+She later called it “one of the most memorable nights of my life.”

 Their first child, Prince Charles, was born on Nov.
 14, 1948.
-He was followed by Princess Anne followed on Aug.
-15, 1950, Prince Andrew on Feb.
-19, 1960, and Prince Edward on March 10, 1964.
-Besides those four children, she is survived by eight grandchildren and 12 great-grandchildren.
+He was followed by Princess Anne in 1950, Prince Andrew in 1960, and Prince Edward in 1964.
+Besides those children, she is survived by eight grandchildren and 12 great-grandchildren.

-In February 1952, George VI died in his sleep after years of ill health at age 56.
+In February 1952, George VI died after years of ill health at age 56.
 Elizabeth, visiting Kenya, was told that she was now queen.

 “In a way I didn’t have an apprenticeship,” Elizabeth reflected in a BBC documentary in 1992.
 “My father died much too young, and so it was all a very sudden kind of taking on, and making the best job you can.”

-Her coronation took place more than a year later at Westminster Abbey, a spectacle viewed by millions through the still-new medium of television.
+Her coronation came more than a year later at Westminster Abbey, a spectacle viewed by millions through the still-new medium of television.

-Prime Minister Winston Churchill’s first reaction to the king’s death was that the new queen was “only a child,” but he was won over within days and eventually became an ardent admirer.
+Prime Minister Winston Churchill’s first reaction was that the new queen was “only a child,” but he was won over within days and became an ardent admirer.

 Churchill was the first of 15 prime ministers in her reign.
 The monarch held weekly meetings with them, and they generally found her well-informed, inquisitive and up to date.